Cheeseburger (band)

-Cheeseburger is an American hard rock band.
-They are perhaps best known for their song "Commin' Home", which was used as the theme song for the Adult Swim animated television series Superjail!, which was co-created by the band's guitarist, Christy Karacas, who is also known for creating Ballmastrz: 9009.
+Cheeseburger was an American hard rock band.
+They are perhaps best known for their song "Comin' Home", which was used as the theme song for the Adult Swim animated television series Superjail!, which was co-created by the band's guitarist, Christy Karacas, who is also known for creating Ballmastrz: 9009.

 Spin has referred to the band as "The Hives, minus the Swedish accents (and matching formalwear)".

-In July 2021, vocalist Jayson Green announced that drummer Luke Crotty had died.
+In July 2021, a friend of the band, Jayson Green, announced that drummer Luke Crotty had died.

 Gang's All Here

 On June 10, 2005, Cheeseburger's released the 6 song EP "Gang's All Here" on Kemado Records.
 The album art features Joe Bradley in a parody of Nilsson Schmilsson.

 Self-titled LP

 Their first album, self-titled as "Cheeseburger" was released on February 20, 2007, under Kemado Records as well.

 Another Big Night Down the Drain

 In March 2011, the band announced it would release its second album Another Big Night Down the Drain on May 3 of the same year from Williams Street Records, Adult Swim's independent music label.
-Original band members Bradley, Crotty and Karacas are now joined by Jayson Green (vocals), Christian Gordy (bass) and Eric Dufresne (guitar) on the release.
+Original band members Bradley, Crotty and Karacas are now joined by Christian Gordy (bass) and Eric Dufresne (guitar) on the release.
 On April 5, 2011, Cheeseburger released the single "Winner", which appears as the second track on the album.
 The music video was then released on April 18, 2011.
 Cheeseburger also issued a gold plated 7" vinyl through the Adult Swim label, with only 1,000 pressings made.
 In addition to this, the vinyl, along with the deluxe single edition on Apple Music, includes the additional track "Glam".
 To support the album's release, Cheeseburger performed in Austin, TX at the 2011 South by Southwest festival.

 It was also announced that a lot of the music from the second album would be featured all throughout the upcoming season of Superjail!.